Potty and toilet training

 As soon as you see that your child knows when they're going to have a wee, (they may become fidgety) encourage them to use their potty.
 If your child has an accident don’t make a fuss, clean up the mess and reassure your child.

-Take your child to a potty/toilet every 1 and a half to 2 hours during the day.
+Take your child to a potty or toilet every 1 and a half to 2 hours during the day.

 Make sure your child is wearing clothes which are easy to take on and off to encourage independence.